Jocelyn Graham – Chief Executive Officer

 Erin Clarke – Senior Behaviour Therapist

-Throughout my teaching Erin discovered a passion for working with students with disabilities and increasing quality of life outcomes for these individuals.
+Throughout her teaching Erin discovered a passion for working with students with disabilities and increasing quality of life outcomes for these individuals.

 Erin completed Masters of Special Education in mid-2016.
-As part of my studies I conducted research into trauma-informed teaching methodologies, investigating predominantly therapeutic approaches, as a result of having observed many children and young people from trauma backgrounds struggling with challenging behaviours.
+As part of her studies she conducted research into trauma-informed teaching methodologies, investigating predominantly therapeutic approaches, as a result of having observed many children and young people from trauma backgrounds struggling with challenging behaviours.

 Olivia Burton – Senior Behaviour Therapist